dmbarbour/wikilon/docs/ABC_Minimalist.md

 Rendering with multiple gates is straightforward.
 The most useful strategies are probably 'parallel' or 'hierarchical'.
 For parallel, we just treat `{@foo}` and `{@bar}` as a single gate, and continue them together.
 For the hierarchical, we run `{@foo}` as far as it can go, take a single step in `{@bar}`, then go back to `{@foo}`.
 We could random or interleave strategies or similar, but I suspect those would share less structure between frames.

 Program animation might be augmented by providing some annotations to guide rendering decisions.

+## ABC Metaprogramming

+An ABC program consists of `[abcd]` sequences with embedded `{tokens}`.
+Construction of `[abcd]` sequences requires no special attention.
+Thus a complete metaprogramming solution only needs to inject tokens.
+The challenge is to achieve this without compromising effective static reasoning or reusability of code.
+My best ideas so far involve modeling construction of tokens as an *effect*.

+        [program in MP monad]{runMP}

+We could request a token `"/foo"` and get back `[{/foo}]`.

+By modeling metaprogramming monadically, we gain a *lot* of advantages.
+Metaprogramming becomes first class, subject to composition, abstraction, and flexible reuse.
+With a free monad, the special `{runMP}` construct might be wrapped or entirely replaced by user-defined code, enabling testing in various mockup environments and precise control over dependencies.
+The `{runMP}` action also provides a clear scope for staging.

+In context of [AO dictionaries](AboutAO.md), we might eschew `{runMP}` in favor of a filesystem-like build system (which is a good fit for the [application model](ApplicationModel.md)).
+For example, given `foo.make = [program in a make monad]` we run the program to reconstruct `foo` whenever its recorded dependencies change.
+The make monad would double as a metaprogramming monad, providing a means to construct tokens.

 ## Runtime and Performance